Musculoskeletal Disorders Rehabilitation

 Q&A

-The rehabilitation programs at the Center are used not only for treatment but also for prevention.
-Restoring proper body geometry, muscle-joint balance, and segment stability reduces the risk of injuries, overloads, and the progression of degenerative changes.
+Yes.
+Our rehabilitation programs are used not only for treatment but also for prevention.
+Restoring proper body geometry, muscle‑joint balance, and segmental stability helps reduce the risk of injuries, overuse, and the progression of degenerative changes.
+This is an important part of rehabilitation after musculoskeletal disorders.

-Yes, Professor Blium's method is effectively used for chronic pain syndromes.
-The work is aimed at restoring impaired biomechanics, eliminating functional blocks, and activating natural recovery mechanisms, which helps reduce pain and improve the quality of life even in long-standing disease conditions.
+Absolutely.
+Professor Blum’s method is highly effective for chronic pain syndromes.
+The therapy focuses on restoring normal biomechanics, eliminating functional blocks, and activating natural healing mechanisms – which reduces pain and improves quality of life even in long‑standing conditions.
+This approach is a key component of musculoskeletal disorders rehabilitation.

-The recovery timeline is individual and depends on the nature of the injury, the patient's age, concomitant diseases, and the level of functional impairment.
-The first positive changes may be noted in the early stages; however, for a sustainable result, rehabilitation is carried out in stages with regular adjustments to the program.
+Recovery time depends on the type of injury, the patient’s age, other health conditions, and the level of functional impairment.
+Some positive changes may appear early, but for lasting results, rehabilitation is carried out in stages with regular adjustments to the program.

-Treatment at Professor Blium's Center begins with an in-depth, proprietary diagnostic assessment, which identifies the root cause of the disorders and the extent of changes in each macro-block of the body.
-Based on this data, an individualized rehabilitation program is developed, aimed at restoring function, normalizing biomechanics, eliminating pain, and gradually returning mobility.
-The main focus is not on the symptoms, but on restoring the holistic function of the musculoskeletal system.
+Treatment begins with an in‑depth proprietary diagnostic system that identifies the root cause of the problem and the extent of changes in each macro‑block of the body.
+Based on these findings, we create a personalized rehabilitation program focused on restoring function, normalizing biomechanics, eliminating pain, and gradually returning mobility.
+The main focus is not on symptoms but on restoring the integrated work of the musculoskeletal system.

 The cost of a course of treatment with a stay in a hotel